 Louise Pearson holds undergraduate and graduate degrees in Biochemistry from the University of Washington and the University of Texas, respectively.
 She has a JD from the University of Houston, and practiced law with the law firms of Vinson & Elkins in Houston and Kirkland & Ellis in Chicago.
 She was the General Counsel and Chief Compliance Officer of Dade Behring Inc. and Chief Compliance Officer and Associate GC for Siemens Healthcare Diagnostics.
 She currently serves as Compliance Counsel at Allscripts through Axiom.

 Keita is the co-founder of KAIEN, Aspiritech’s “sister” company in Tokyo.
 He advised Aspiritech with respect to its initial business model.
 He previously worked for Booz and Company, a global management consulting firm, and NHK, the biggest media corporation in Japan.
 He earned his bachelor degree in Economics from University of Tokyo and MBA from the Kellogg School of Management.
-He is the father of a son diagnosed with high functioning autism.
+He is the father of a son diagnosed with autism.

 Hong Zhang, Ph.D: